syncfusion-content/wpf-docs/wpf/SfKanban/Cards.md

 ---
 layout: post
 title: Kanban Cards | SfKanban | wpf | Syncfusion
-description: This section describes how the card can be customized using CardTemplate.
-It contains how to set the IndicatorColorPalette to Kanban.
+description: This section describes how the card can be customized using CardTemplate and how to set the IndicatorColorPalette to Kanban.
 platform: wpf
 control: SfKanban
 documentation: ug